RichardBradley/liquibase.github.com/_posts/2007-06-01-the-road-to-liquibase-10-and-beyond.md

 subnav: subnav_blog.md
 title: The Road to Liquibase 1.0 and Beyond
 ---

+# The Road to Liquibase 1.0 and Beyond

 There is a lot going on in Liquibase-land right now.

 We are finishing up code and documentation clean-up of the Liquibase migrator and hope to have an initial release candidate available by the middle of June.